 Stainless derives its verification power from the Inox constraint solver for purely functional recursive constraints:

 Stainless and Inox grew out of a verification component of the Leon system (Leon at GitHub, documentation) Stainless supports more Scala features than Leon and can be much more effective for verification.
 Leon has been developed as a more experimental system and in addition to verification, supports program synthesis, program repair, C-code generation, as well as programming by example.
-Leon also has a web interface called Leon Web, whose source code is available.
+Leon also has web interface called Leon Web, whose source code is available.
 We also occasionally run it as a limitted-bandwidth service.

 2019-05-30.
 This page is simple and this is its end.